portworx/px-docs/release-notes/portworx-enterprise.md

 ### Feature updates and noteworthy changes

-* Volume create command additions to include volume clone command and integrate snap commands
 * Improved snapshot workflows
-  * Clones - full volume copy created from a snapshot
+  * Separate writeable clones from read-only snapshots.
+  * Improved snapshot CLI
-  * Changes to snapshot CLI.
+  * Improved snapshot schedules
-  * Creating scheduled snapshots policies per volume
+  * Volume create command additions to include volume clone command and integrate snapshote commands
 * Improved resync performance when a node is down for a long time and restarted with accumulated data in the surviving nodes
-* Improved performance for database workloads by separating transaction logs to a seperate journal device
+* Improved performance for database workloads by separating transaction logs to a separate journal device
+* Improved Replication 2 and 3 streaming write performance.
 * Added PX signature to drives so drives cannot be accidentally re-used even if the cluster has been deleted.
 * Per volume cache attributes for shared volumes
-* https support for API end-points
+* HTTPS support for API end-points
 * Portworx Open-Storage scaling groups support for AWS ASG - Workflow improvements
-  * Added command `pxctl cloud list` to list all the drives created via ASG
+  * Add CLI to manage cloud drives
-* Integrated kvdb - Early Access - Limited Release for small clusters less than 10 nodes
+* Integrated KV store eliminates need for external KV store.
+Early Access - Limited Release for small clusters less than 10 nodes

 ### New CLI Additions and changes to existing ones
 * Added `pxctl service node-wipe` to wipe PX metadata from a decommisioned node in the cluster